PiperTheDog/Homebrew-and-Powershell-Scripts/README.md

 # 🚀 Brew Installation Scripts

 This repo contains a series of files that can be used to download all of the apps I use daily on my MacBook in one command.
+##Curl is used because MacBooks do not have WGET installed by default like Linux.

 ---